- Premium features included

 Beyond the standard opens and clicks, you get decent campaign tracking that helps you understand performance over time.
 The overview reports and Heat Maps really help you understand what’s working—they show exactly where people are clicking with a visual overlay and track contact activity patterns.

-Revenue tracking is available if you’ve connected your ecommerce platform or are using their event tools, though it’s not as sophisticated as dedicated ecommerce email platforms.
+Meanwhile, the revenue tracking functionality is available if you’ve connected your ecommerce platform or are using their event tools.
+Though it’s not as sophisticated as dedicated ecommerce email platforms.
 You can see which campaigns drive sales, but don’t expect deep attribution modeling.
-The platform also helps monitor spam reports to protect your sender reputation.
+The platform also helps with spam testing, particularly—helping with spam reports to protect your sender reputation.

 The platform tracks where each contact came from pretty thoroughly—whether they signed up through a donation form, claimed a coupon, or bought something from a landing page.
 This granular tracking of contact details helps when you’re building segments or trying to figure out what’s driving growth.